 CELT facilitate and organise many events and projects where innovative or new practice is shared.
 Where possible recordings, resources, documents and/or project materials are shared here to enable staff to learn about these practices and ideas no matter where they are based.

-CELT runs an extensive series of seminars and workshops around three main themes – the student experience plan, the scholarship of teaching, and the UKPSF framework for HEA accreditation.
+CELT runs an extensive series of seminars and workshops around three main themes – the student experience plan, the scholarship of teaching, and the UKPSF framework for HEA recognition.
 Seminars are intended to stimulate conversation and questions, and to demonstrate how to concepts or policies into practice.
-There are also writing retreats and workshops for preparing for various L&T related awards and accreditations (UKPSF, NTFS, ELTA, etc).
+There are also writing retreats and workshops for preparing for various L&T related awards and recognitions (UKPSF, NTFS, ELTA, etc).

 USW holds regular Learning and Teaching conferences to celebrate and share the good practice in learning, teaching and assessment undertaken across the University group and its strategic partners.
 Posters, videos and other presentation materials from the different faculties and departments are available on CELT website to enable these examples of good practice to be shared after the event.